GovStackWorkingGroup/bb-digital-registries/examples/README.md

-# Software applications that fulfill the behaviours specified by this building block specifications
+# Software applications that fulfill the behaviours specified by this building block

 List of products:
 # 1. Generic Database Builder